ome/training-scripts/maintenance/preparation/cleanup.md

  - ROIS on ALL Datasets previously analysed -> Table on Project
  - Ratings added to at least one image in every Dataset
  - batch_roi_export_to_table script is installed on server
- - Open gdoc or PDF walkthrough (with link to script)
- - Turn off e-mail & slack notifications!
  - Check Jupyter notebook is available: https://idr-analysis.openmicroscopy.org/training/hub/tmplogin

 Cleanup